 2. Certification Approval

-After the forms have been submitted to the state agency, assuming the new hire meets eligibility requirements, the employer will receive a determination from the certifying agency.
+After the forms have been submitted to the state agency, the employer will receive a determination from the certifying agency.
 The determination will detail why an employee does or does not qualify.
-The WOTC certification will be included if the individual qualifies for it, or the agency will request additional information.
+The WOTC certification will be included if the individual qualifies for it, or the agency may request additional information.

 3. Claiming the Work Opportunity Tax Credit